mayaunnikrishnan/Interactive-Data-Analysis-Dashboard/README.md

   - Pie chart for selected categorical columns.
   - Scatter or line plot with user-defined x and y axes.
   - Box or violin plot comparing numerical columns with categorical columns.
+## Application
+- To Visit the Application Follow the [Link](https://interactive-data-analysis-dashboard-synqppjdq2uc8pevrapgsn.streamlit.app/)
 ## Requirements

 Ensure you have the following packages installed.
 You can install them using `pip`: